-This led her back to Europe - to Paris and to Paris-Diderot University, where she earned her Bachelor's degree in Film & the Performing Arts.
-In her final year of studies, she received a scholarship to participate in the Franco-American student exchange program, MICEFA (Mission Interuniversitaire de Coordination Échanges Franco-Américains), which brought her to New York City.
+This braught her back to Europe - to Paris and to Paris-Diderot University, where she earned her Bachelor's degree in Film & the Performing Arts.
+In her final year of studies, she received a scholarship to participate in the Franco-American student exchange program, MICEFA (Mission Interuniversitaire de Coordination Échanges Franco-Américains), with distinction, which brought her to New York City.

 In New York, she focused her studies on Filmmaking, Screenwriting and Acting, and graduated with distinction.
 She completed her first film Mr. O while working on camera for NYC-based independent films.
-Enchanted by these experiences, she decided to go deeper into acting, and enrolled into a full acting conservatory program at HB Studio in NYC.
-At HB, she had the privilege to study with inspiring artists and teacher such as Austin Pendleton, Helen Gallagher, Mark Blum, Rochelle Oliver, Carol Rosenfeld, Victor Slezak and Michael Beckett.
+She later enrolled into a full acting conservatory program at HB Studio in NYC.
+She studied with Austin Pendleton, Laura Esterman, Bob Krakower, Helen Gallagher, Mark Blum, Rochelle Oliver, Carol Rosenfeld, Victor Slezak, Michael Beckett and others.

 She founded Ring the Bells Productions, where she concepted and produced several experimental shorts, with the intention to explore the relationship between structure and narrative in film.
 Through discoveries made in these works, Galia crystallized her approach to filmmaking and acting - viewing aesthetics as an inseparable part of the story, and recognizing the delicate relationship between the whole and its parts.

 This lead to writing the script for the feature dramedy MIA (Sundance Screenwriters’ Labs finalist) - now on the festival circuit - in which she also plays the lead role.

 Galia can now be seen at the 2018 Tribeca Film Festival VR section, in the film 1000 Cuts Journey, and she is currently developing a pilot for an original comedy series.